TedHusted/awake/awake.md/awake.md

 “His sibling?
 Let the authorities do that, Lanie.
 We really don’t know anything right now.”

 Tessa puckers her lips, and says, “You said Brent found a problem, yes?
 And now this happens?
-If this were one of my multiplayer games, I’d think someone was trying to keep the software change to Ally a secret.”
+If this were one of my role-playing games, I’d think someone was trying to keep the software change to Ally a secret.”

-“I know what you are thinking, Tess, but Brent’s crash is not an unidentified anomalous phenomenon.
+“I know what you are thinking, Tess.
+But Brent’s crash is not an unidentified anomalous phenomenon.
 And I doubt that extraterrestrials have taken an interest in the Pulse source code.“

 Tessa tilts her head as if to say “I’m not so sure.”